 If the metal has been poorly welded before, you will also need to grind down any of those.
 If you remove a bad weld, it will be better than trying to improve it.
 Starting fresh means you can create a clean weld instead of piling over bad ones and losing porousness.

 Grinders can also clean the edges of your metal.
 You may need to bevel them to prepare them for the weld.
 The joint root pass gap may be too large.
-One way to prevent that issue leading to burn through is to bevel your edges for a cleaner seam.
+One way to prevent that issue from leading to burning through is to bevel your edges for a cleaner seam.

 Avoid using lubricants on your metal.
 These are problematic, especially the petroleum ones because they will break down the welding process and allow hydrogen to seep into the joint.

 You should also clean your joints.
 Degrease them using a solvent then wipe them down with a paper towel afterward.
-Cleaning the metal and your work surface can prevent impurities leading to burn through.
+Cleaning the metal and your work surface can prevent impurities from leading to burn-through.